-The Discretionary Access Control Policy, also referred to as DAC, is the basic policy that UPROPP compliant systems and products enforce over users and resources.
+The Discretionary Access Control Policy, also referred to as DAC, is the basic policy that MANDPP compliant systems and products enforce over users and resources.
 Whether a user is granted a requested action, is determined by the TOE Security Policy (TSP) that is specified in this profile in the context of Discretionary Access Control (DAC).
-The DAC policy is the set of rules used to mediate user access to TOE protected objects and can be generally characterized as a policy that requires the TOE to allow authorized users and authorized administrators to control access to objects based on individual user identification.
+The DAC policy is the set of rules used to mediate user access to TOE protected objects and can be generally characterized as a policy which requires the TOE to allow authorized users and authorized administrators to control access to objects based on individual user identification.
 When the DAC policy rules are invoked, the TOE is said to be mediating access to TOE protected objects.
 However, there may be instances when the DAC policy is not invoked meaning that there may be objects residing in the TOE that are not protected by the TSP.
 In these instances the TOE is said to not be mediating access to a set of objects even though the TOE is executing a (possibly unauthorized) user request.

 The DAC policy consists of two types of rules: those that apply to the behavior of authorized users (termed access rules) and those that apply to the behavior of authorized administrators (termed authorization rules).
-If an authorized user is granted a request to operate on an object, the user is said to have access to that object.
+If an authorized user is granted arequest to operate on an object, the user is said to have access to that object.
 There are numerous types of access; typical ones include read access and write access, which allow the reading and writing of objects respectively.
-If an authorized administrator is granted a requested service, the user is said to have authorization to the requested service or object.
+If an authorization to the requested service or object.
 As for access, there are numerous possible authorizations.
 Typical authorizations include auditor authorization that allows an administrator to view audit records and execute audit tools and DAC override authorization that allows an administrator to override object access controls to administer the system.